 Construction accidents happen every day, and they result in all sorts of injuries, from very minor to catastrophic.
-Claims for injuries stemming from construction accidents are often complicated cases which require a detailed and careful review in order to determine who may bring a personal injury claim due to a construction accident, what claims can be pursued, and against whom such claims can be made.
+Claims for injuries stemming from construction accidents are often complicated cases that require a detailed and careful review in order to determine who may bring a personal injury claim due to a construction accident, what claims can be pursued, and against whom such claims can be made.

 Who can Bring a Personal Injury Claim for Injuries Resulting From a Construction Accident?